 This means that data centers are supporting the grid to use renewables for power generation and are also maximising their UPS investments by receiving compensation either for not drawing power, or for offering capacity back to the grid.

-Keeping critical workloads operational is a data center’s top priority during power outages, but a modern UPS is expected to deliver much more performance and functionality.
+Keeping critical workloads operational is a data center’s top priority during power outages, but modern UPS design is expected to deliver much more performance and functionality.
 The minimum expected is that it provides high availability, is green by design, integrates easily into all physical environments, is future-proofed and optimised to increase its service life.
 Going beyond this is what separates a smart power management system from a dumb box.

 Companies should view advanced power management systems as an essential component of any well-designed virtualisation environment, while seeking out the features that will reduce lifetime costs and enable the UPS to provide more value back to the business.